alchemyplatform/aa-sdk/site/packages/aa-signers/particle/constructor.md

 - `projectId: string` -- a Particle project ID.
 You can get one at the [Particle Developer Dashboard](https://dashboard.particle.network/#/login).

 - `clientKey: string`-- Particle client key.
+You can get this at the [Particle Developer Dashboard](https://dashboard.particle.network/#/login).

 - `appId: string`-- ID of Particle app.
+You can get this at the [Particle Developer Dashboard](https://dashboard.particle.network/#/login).

 - `chainName: string` -- [optional] name of chain on which to use the Particle Signer.